agCleo/GT-handbook/README.md

 Refers to the information asset related to a specific digital object; it is used to identify single scholarly resources such as publications and datasets.
 On GoTriple, a document corresponds to the set of metadata, collected or generated, describing a scholarly resource.

 **Harvester**
+In the context of OAI-PMH, the Open Archive Initiative - Protocol for Metadata Harvesting, a harvester is the entity collecting automatically metadata exposed in an OAI-PMH repository.
+Harvesters can collect metadata from many providers, in which case the harvesters can be defined as aggregators.

 **Provider**
 An organisation that manages, collects, and disseminates scholarly resources.
 It operates as the manager of one or various data repositories, archives, or publishing platforms.
 A provider enriches the data it is responsible for with metadata facilitating its dissemination, and acts as the primary dissemination body of the data and its metadata.